syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/NuGet-Packages.md

 3. Expand the **NuGet Package Manager** and select **Package Sources**.

-4. Click the **Add** button (green plus), and enter the ‘Package Name’ and ‘Package Source URL’ of the Syncfusion UWP NuGet packages.
+4. Click the **Add** button (green plus), and enter the ‘Package Name’ and ‘Package Source URL’ of the Syncfusion® UWP NuGet packages.

     **Name:** Name of the package listed in the available package sources.
     **Source:** Syncfusion UWP NuGet Feed URL.